jedlimke/prairiefiregaming.com/policies/media-policy.md

 Prairie Fire Gaming may share event media on its official channels.
 Participants are encouraged to be respectful when sharing media from Prairie Fire Gaming events on personal or public platforms.

 ## Questions and Concerns
-For questions, concerns, or opt-out requests, contact Prairie Fire Gaming at [info@prairiefiregaming.com](mailto:info@prairiefiregaming.com) prior to the event.
+For questions or concerns, contact Prairie Fire Gaming at [info@prairiefiregaming.com](mailto:info@prairiefiregaming.com) prior to the event.

----

-*This policy is designed to balance the needs of Prairie Fire Gaming's mission with respect for individual privacy and safety.*